-Or tired of battling that higher-than-normal oil production that is causing those makeup landslides?
+Or tired of battling that higher-than-normal oil production, that is causing those makeup landslides?

-In your quest to stay completely shine free it is easy to become disillusioned, but don’t despair, there are oily skin solutions available, that will help to keep those midday melt downs at bay.
+In your quest to stay completely shine-free it is easy to become disillusioned, but don’t despair, there are oily skin solutions available, that will help to keep those midday meltdowns at bay.

-In order to learn how to manage your oily skin, you need to know what’s causing the excess oil.
-Start by asking yourself the following questions:
+In order to learn how to manage your oily skin, you need to know what’s causing the excess oil, start by asking yourself the following questions:

-- Is your oily skin your true genetic skin type?
+- is your oily skin your true genetic skin type?

-- Have you recently been prescribed medications?
+- have you recently been prescribed medications?

-- Has your skin been through some significant seasonal changes?
+- has your skin been through some significant seasonal changes?

-- Are you absolutely sure you are using the right skincare products for your skin type?
+- are you absolutely sure you are using the right skincare products for your skin type?

-- Have your hormone levels been heightened recently, due to puberty, pregnancy, or menopause?
+- have your hormone levels been heightened recently, due to puberty, pregnancy, or menopause?

 How to know if your skin is oily

-- Your skin looks sallow due to excess sebum (oil) production
+- your skin looks sallow due to excess sebum (oil) production

-- Your pores often get clogged, which leads to occasional breakouts and even cysts
+- your pores often get clogged, which leads to occasional breakouts and even cysts

 Whilst many causes of oily skin are outside our control, factors within our control include the products we choose and how we use them.

 But we get it we do.
-It’s a perfectly normal response, when you look in the mirror and see a whole lot of shine and breakouts staring back at you, its frustrating to say the least, and you try to treat your oily skin with anything you can get your hands on, in a bid to slow down the excessive oil flow, but as we now know this is counter-productive, causing more oil production in the long run.
+It’s a perfectly normal response when you look in the mirror and see a whole lot of shine and breakouts staring back at you, its frustrating to say the least, and you try to treat your oily skin with anything you can get your hands on, in a bid to slow down the excessive oil flow, but as we now know this is counter-productive, causing more oil production in the long run.